johnrearden/pa-data-driven-design/README.md

 	- State Business Requirements

 ### Page 2: Airplane Feature Explanation
-- Units and Explanations of the Quantities/Features.
+- Units and explanations of the Quantities/Features.

 ### Page 3: Get to know the dataset
 - Concretize the data set for by display images of the airplanes in the "middle" and "Edges" of the data set: